-"The deeply intense desire to have a baby known as 'baby fever' is a real phenomenon," Ashlee Binns, a fertility specialist with Fifth Avenue Fertility Wellness in New York City, and who has a doctorate in acupuncture and oriental medicine, tells Romper.
+"The deeply intense desire to have a baby known as 'baby fever' is a real phenomenon," Ashlee Binns, a fertility specialist with Fifth Avenue Fertility Wellness in New York City, who has a doctorate in acupuncture and oriental medicine, tells Romper.
 Binns says researchers at Kansas State University studied "baby fever" in 2011, and found that not only does it exist, but that baby fever exists in both men and women.

 "Men can also have baby fever, because it is a psychological and emotional reaction to the desire to parent," Marut confirms.
 In fact, a study published in the Austrian Academy of Sciences Press found that a man’s desire to have a child actually increases with age.

 So, what causes baby fever, exactly?
-Binns says there are three factors that Kansas State University researchers uncovered, which "include having positive interactions with babies, like playing and cuddling," and whether or not someone has had negative exposure to babies, "like spit up and tantrums" which "dampens the desire to have a baby."
+Binns says there are three factors that Kansas State University researchers uncovered, which "include having positive interactions with babies, like playing and cuddling," and whether or not someone has had negative exposure to babies, "like spit up and tantrums," which "dampens the desire to have a baby."

-The third factor is how someone views the "trade offs" of parenthood.
+The third factor is how someone views the "trade-offs" of parenthood.
 "Those with baby fever see only the positive impacts on their life," Binn says.
-Birth rates decline in times of economic recession, according to the Pew Research Center, so things like the financial impact of a child, a person’s access to adequate and affordable health care, etc., or how they believe a baby will impact their quality of live, can all impact whether or not a person feels the desire to have a child.
+Birth rates decline in times of economic recession, according to the Pew Research Center, so things like the financial impact of a child, a person’s access to adequate and affordable health care, or how they believe a baby will impact their quality of live, can all impact whether or not a person feels the desire to have a child.

+In a more recent 2021 study published in the Journal of Experimental Psychology: Applied, researchers found that baby-positive social media and advertising also play a heavy role in baby fever for both men and women aged 18 to 35.
 "It is also thought that social and familial factors can be an influence as well,” Binn continues.
 “When people are around friends and families with babies, it can trigger that urge to have one, too."